pingcap/docs/sql-statements/sql-statement-show-config.md

 ## MySQL compatibility

-`SHOW CONFIG` is the extended syntax of TiDB, MySQL has no corresponding syntax.
+`SHOW CONFIG` is the extended syntax of TiDB, with no counterpart in MySQL.

 ## See also